jfcandidofilho/gfvote/README.md

 "_I highly suggest reading everything once before trying anything_." - Me.

-Modify the code in `gfvote.js` to suit the number of polls inside the form with the polls.
+Modify the code in `gfvote.js` to suit the number of polls inside the Google Form.
 Also modify `gfrestart.js` to set the number of days in which to save the vote count.
-And put everything into Greasemonkey (or equivalent).
+And put everything into Greasemonkey (or Tampermonkey).
+Alternatively, you could do it manually if you don't want to vote countless times.
+Either way, you should choose the proper directory.

 Example?
 Consider that we have the following: